-[30E/360/Eurobond Basis] [30E/360 (ISDA)] [Actual/Actual ICMA] (n) Determ ination Date es: [] in each year (o) Busine ss Centre(s): [] (p) Calcula tion Agent: [the Agent]/[] 16.
-Floatir ng Rate N ote Provisio ns [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (Amend appropriately in the case of different interest rates for different interest periods) (a) Specific Interes ed Per t Payment Da iod(s)/Specified ates: [][, subject to adjustment in accordance with the Business Day Convention set out in (b) below / not subject to any adjustment, as the Business Day Convention in (b) below is specified to be No Applicable] (b) Busines ss Day Conv ention: [Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/Preceding Business Day Convention/[specify other]][Not Applicable] (c) Additional Business Centre(s): s Centre(s): [] (d) Manner in which the Rate of Interest and Interest Amount is to be determined: [Screen Rate Determination/ISDA Determination/specify other] (e) Party responsible for calculating the Rate of Interest and Interest Amount (if not the Agent): [] (f) Screen Rate Determination: • Reference Rate: [] month [LIBOR/EURIBOR/specify other.
-Reference Rate].
-(Either LIBOR, EURIBOR or other, although additional information is required if other, including fallback provisions in the Agency Agreement for the English Law Notes and in the Agency Agreement for the Italian Law Notes.) • Interest Date(s): Determination [] (Second London business day prior to the start of each Interest Period if LIBOR (other than Sterling or euro LIBOR), first day of each Interest Period if Sterling LIBOR and the second day on which the TARGET2 System is open prior to the start of each Interest Period if EURIBOR or euro LIBOR) • Relevant S creen Page: [] (In the case of EURIBOR, if not Reuters EURIBOR01 ensure it is a page which shows a composite rate or amend the fallback provisions appropriately)
+Business Day Convention in (b) below is specified to be Not Applicable] (b) Busine ess Day Convention: [Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/ Preceding Business Day Convention/[specify other]][Not Applicable 1.5] (c) Additi onal Business Centre(s): [] (d) er in which the Rate of Interest Interest Amount is to be nined: [Screen Rate Determination/ISDA Determination/specify other] (e) Party responsible for calculating the Rate of Interest and Interest Amount (if not the Agent): [] (f) Screen n Rate Determination: • Reference Rate: [] month [EURIBOR/specify other Reference Rate].
+(Either EURIBOR or other, although additional information is required if other, including fallback provisions in the Agency Agreement for the English Law Notes and in the Agency Agreement for the Italian Law Notes.) • Interest Determination Date(s): [] (The second day on which the TARGET2 System is open prior to the start of each Interest Period if EURIBOR) • Relevant Screen Page: [] (In the case of EURIBOR, if not Reuters EURIBOR01 ensure it is a page which shows a composite rate or amend the fallback provisions appropriately) (g) ISDA Determination: • ISDA Definitions: [20 006 ISDA Definitions]/[2021 ISDA Definitions] • Floating Rate Option: [] (Ensure this is a Floating Rate Option included in the Floating Rate Matrix (as defined in the 2021 ISDA Definitions)) • Designated Maturity: [] • Reset Date: []

-(g) ISDA Determination: • Floating Rate Option: [] • Designated Maturity: [] • Reset Date: [] (In the case of a LIBOR or EURIBOR based option the first day of the Interest Period) (N.B.
-The fallback provisions applicable to ISDA Determination under the 2006 ISDA Definitions are reliant upon the provision by reference banks of offered quotations for LIBOR and/or EURIBOR which, depending on market circumstances, may no be available at the relevant time) (h) Linear Interpolation: [Not Applicable/Applicable - the Rate of Interest fo the [long/short] [first/last] Interest Period shall be calculated using Linear Interpolation (specify fo each short or long interest period)]] (i) Margin(s): [+/-] [] per cent. per annum (j) Minimum Rate of Interest: [] per cent. per annum (k) Maximum Rate of Interest: [] per cent. per annum (1) Day Count Fraction: [Actual/Actual (ISDA)][Actual/Actual] Actual/365 (Fixed) Actual/365 (Sterling) Actual/360 [30/360][360/360][Bond Basis] [30E/360][Eurobond Basis] 30E/360 (ISDA) Other] (m) Fallback provisions, rounding provisions and any other terms relating to the method of calculating interest on Floating Rate Notes which are Exempt Notes, if different from those set out in the Terms and Conditions: Zero Coupon Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Accrual Yield: [] per cent. per annum (b) Reference Price: [] (c) Any other formula/basis of determining amount payable for Zero Coupon Notes which are Exempt Notes: [] (d) Day Count Fraction in relation to Early Redemption Amounts: [30/360] [Actual/360] [Actual/365]
+e case of a EURIBOR based option, the first Tthe Interest Period) (h) Linear Interpolation: [Not Applicable/Applicable - the Rate of Interest for the [long/short] [first/last] Interest Period shall be calculated using Linear Interpolation (specify for each short or long interest period)]] (i) Margin(s): [+/-][] per cent. per annum (j) Minimum Rate of Interest: [] per cent. per annum (k) Maximum Rate of Interest: [] per cent. per annum (1) Day Count Fraction: Actua Actua Actua [30/36 [30E/3 50][360/360][Bond Basis] 860][Eurobond Basis] 60 (ISDA) (m) Fallback provisions, rounding provisions and any other terms relating to the method of calculating interest on Floating Rate Notes which are Exempt Notes, if different from those set out in the Terms and Conditions: [ 17.
+Zero Coupon Note Provisions icable/Not Applicable] ot applicable, delete the remaining ragraphs of this paragraph) (a) Accrual Yield: [] pe er cent. per annum (b) Reference Price: [] (c) Any other formula/basis of determining amount payable for Zero Coupon Notes which are Exempt Notes: [] (d) Day Count Fraction in relation to Early Redemption Amounts: 50] al/360] al/365] PRO VISION S RELATING TO REDEMPTION 18.
+Notice periods for Condition 5 (Redemption and Purchase) of the Terms and Conditions for the English Law Notes and Condition 5 (Redemption and Purchase) of the Terms and Conditions for the Italian Law Notes: num period: [] days num period: [] days When setting notice, the Issuer is advised to ler the practicalities of distribution of nation through intermediaries, for example, clearing systems (which require a minimum of 5 clearing system business days" notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Agent)